klonyyy/MCUViewer-docs/documentation/AcquisitionSettings/AcquisitionSettings.md

 4. `Stop on *.elf change` - if checked the acquisition will be stopped when the *.elf file is changed (whenever you recompile)
 5. `Sampling` - set the sampling frequency in Hz.
 Depending on your debug probe setup this can be reached or not.
 6. `Max points` - number of points in the circular buffer collecting the data.
 When acquisition is longer the oldest points are going to be lost.
 At low sampling frequencies you can use {ref}`Logging` to stream the data to a file.
-7. `Viewport points` - width of the plot viewport in points during acquisition.
-Lower values are preferred as they make the interface more responsive.
+7. `Viewport width` - width of the plot viewport in milliseconds during acquisition.

 ```{figure} ./images/AcquisitionGeneral.png